brianf203/asl-video-to-text/README.md

 ```

 **Tips for good results:**
-- The signer should be the main part of the frame (roughly 90% of the area),
+- The signer should be the main part of the frame (around 90% of the area)
-  get reasonably close to the camera.
-- Keep clips under 20 seconds.
+- Keep clips under 20 seconds
-- Full sentences work well, not just isolated signs.